TERMS & CONDITIONS OF USE

 Potential Match means a suggested suitable collaboration between Supporters and Recipients made by the Platform using our proprietary software.

-Supporter means all commercial businesses or grantmaking entities that wish to make Grants to Recipients.
+Supporter means all commercial businesses or grant-making entities that wish to make Grants to Recipients.

 Terms means these Terms and Conditions.